We are a company with the aim to provide a fast, easy and a simple way

 effort by a programming/scripting language like

 (and Matlab soon) out of the box.

 It is designed for configuration, testing, analysis, production, data recording and many more.

 A special feature is the independent layering of the hardware.
 Currently PC and Raspberry-PI are supported as hosts.

 As IO-Link Masters TMG based USB masters (most on the market) and Ethernet-capable TMG-based masters are supported.
-Ifm masters partly supported, more to come.
-See list of Supported Systems below.
+Ifm master support is now complete.
 Balluff-Masters are supported additionally with its integrated web-server functions.
-Soon IO-Link REST API capable master support is new and in experimental phase now.
+IO-Link REST API capable master support is new and in experimental phase now.
 See list of Supported Systems below.
 If some master hardware is missing or you have your own, we can also integrate.
 Please feel free to send us a request.

 IO-Link devices can be accessed at any level of abstraction, from raw to high level IODD device description access.

 See the Use cases and Features for more details and our Getting started as an example.
 Please don't hesitate to ask for a demo.

 The Siogeen IoddCom is designed for various use cases for best working experience with IO-Link devices, simple usage and time saving thus both saving costs and offering time for the real tasks.

 Communicate to IO-Link devices out of the box from most commonly used scripting/programming languages like Python, Octave or Matlab.